Print the PDF

 • Let the team know that you would like any information that will be shared at the meeting to be provided to you ahead of time so that you have a chance to review it.
 This can include a copy of the meeting agenda, data reports, incident reports or other relevant documentation.

 • Talk with your child to make sure that their input is included.
+If you feel it is appropriate, have your child attend their IEP meeting.

-If you do not understand something that has been discussed or if you have questions, it is appropriate to clarify to help you participate.
+• Language used may be unfamiliar.
+If you do not understand something that has been discussed or if you have questions, it is appropriate to ask for an explanation to help you participate.

 2. What do I do if I have a concern about my child’s IEP or the supports and services that are being provided and there is not an IEP meeting scheduled?